Robiatherium: Description

 The dental formula of the Anoplotheriidae is for a total of 44 teeth, consistent with the primitive dental formula for early-middle Palaeogene placental mammals.
 Anoplotheriids have selenodont (crescent-shaped ridge form) or bunoselenodont (bunodont and selenodont) premolars (P/p) and molars (M/m) made for leaf-browsing diets.
 The canines (C/c) of the Anoplotheriidae are overall undifferentiated from the incisors (I/i).
 The lower premolars of the family are piercing and elongated.
 The upper molars are bunoselenodont in form while the lower molars have selenodont labial cuspids and bunodont (or rounded) lingual cuspids.
-The subfamily Anoplotheriinae differs from the Dacrytheriinae by the molariform premolars with crescent-shaped paraconules and the lower molars that lack a third cusp between the metaconid and entoconid.
+The subfamily Anoplotheriinae differs from the Dacrytheriinae by the lack of both molariform upper premolars with crescent-shaped paraconules and the lower molars with a third cusp between the metaconid and entoconid.

 Robiatherium in particular is diagnosed specifically in terms of its dentition.
 It has trapezoidal upper molars that increase in size from M^{1} to M^{3}.
 Their protocone cusps are in a middle position and subconical.
 Robiatherium also lacks postparaconule ridges.
 The labial sides of the paracone and metacone cusps of the upper molars are concave and lack ridges, the labial sides of the styles forming W-shaped ectolophs.
 The dental characteristics of Robiatherium, especially the ectoloph shapes of the molars, are somewhat reminiscent of the Xiphodontidae but are most similar to the Anoplotheriinae.

 Robiatherium is also diagnosed as being a small-sized anoplotheriine.
 It does not have any direct size or weight estimates, but Miguel-Ángel Cuesta and Ainara Badiola discussed size comparisons of anoplotheriines.
 They observed that Robiatherium was smaller than Duerotherium, which itself was smaller than Ephelcomenus, Anoplotherium, and most Diplobune species.